OPMDG/opm-doc/probes/check_pgactivity.rst

  thresholds.

  Critical or warning are raised if last reported replayed timestamp is greater than given threshold AND some data received from the master are not applied yet.
 OK will always be returned if the standby is paused, or if the standby has already replayed everything from master and until some write activity happens on the master.

  Perfdata returned:
    \* paused status (0 no, 1 yes, NaN if master)
    \* lag time (in second)
    \* data delta with master (0 no, 1 yes)

+ Required privileges: unprivileged role.

 \ **last_analyze**\  (8.2+)

  Check on each databases that the oldest \ ``analyze``\  (from autovacuum or not) is not older than the given threshold.

  This service uses the status file (see \ ``--status-file``\  parameter) with PostgreSQL 9.1+.